pepeunlimited/grahpql-starter-kit/README.md

 # grahpql-starter-kit

-The microservices which we had implemented, GraphQL glues them together providing an single-point-access for the consumers.
+Services which are listed on below; GraphQL glues them together providing an single-point-access for the API consumers.

 ## Microservices: